In defense of funded pension schemes

 Solid strategy.
-Pension funds must follow life-cycle strategy in Lithuania.
+Pension funds are legally obliged to follow life-cycle strategy in Lithuania.
 It maximizes returns early in life and minimizes volatility closer to target retirement date.
 It has been proven to be effective.
 You could do a lot worse investing on your own.

 Low fees.
 This of course depends heavily on your country.
-The law in Lithuania demands pension funds to charge no more than 0,5/0,8% per year in management fees (different percentages for different types of funds), when most other funds charge 1-2%.
+The law in Lithuania demands pension funds to charge no more than 0,5/0,8% per year in management fees (depends on the type of fund), when most mutual funds charge 1-2%.
 As these funds grow larger, they might even start competing on price.

 Security.
 Pensions funds are probably the most regulated investment products.
-Your money is definitely more secure in a pension fund than in some random fin-tech darling.
+Your money is definitely more secure in any pension fund than in some random fin-tech darling.

 If your savings are in euros, then European Central Bank offers even more security - the government of your country can’t nationalize or write-off your savings as easily.
 Here’s a couple of stories from Hungary and Poland.

-Another problem is that each new government has bright new ideas how to reform the scheme.
-That definitely doesn’t inspire trust into it’s stability.
+Another problem is that each new government has bright new ideas how to reform the system.
+That definitely doesn’t inspire trust in it’s stability.
 I don’t have any counterpoint to this; it really sucks.

 If you’re ready to take care of your future on your own, then more power to you.
 Just be aware that it will take a lot more than some random real estate, bitcoins, and TSLA options.